3vot/3vot-cli/readme.md

 ### 3VOT is an innovation on how we build Apps using Javascript

 There is a new generation of Apps that are amazing, reactive, beautifull and with 3VOT posible.
-Give it a try and learn how simple it is to build modern Javascript Applications the modular, profesional way.
+Give it a try and learn how simple it is to build modern Javascript Applications the modular, serverless, profesional way.

-* A Command Line Tool to build profesional Javascript Apps
+* 3VOT is a platform to **build Single Page Apps**, apps without page refresh, no click a wait!
-* A Cloud Infrastructure to publish Apps and scale them to over a hundread millions of users
+* An **Open Source Cloud Infrastructure** to scale apps to over a hundread millions users
-* The technology to build Enterprise Apps with Javascript in a Modular, maintanable way.
+* The technology to write Enterprise Apps with **Javascript in Modules and Components**, the NodeJS way.
-* The channel to reuse over 80,000 JS Libs and hundreds of Third Party Services.
+* The automation to instantly require **over 80,000 dependencies** and hundreds of Third Party Services.

+**3VOT Browser Apps** Build standard html,css and js **browser apps** using Modular Code and Dependency Managment just like we write NodeJS Apps, but on the browser.

+**3VOT is Serverless** we automated the way to pack Apps into Static Assets.
+There is no server to setup, configure, scale and worry about.
+There is no server, Apps are published on AWS S3 ultrascalable and hyperdependable Storage.

+**3VOT Command Line Tools** automate the whole app development livecycle like installing depedencies, app versioning, downloading ( source code / base apps / templates / examples ) , uploading development versions, and publishing final production versions versions.

+**Standalone or Embedded** 3VOT Apps can be deployed anywhere, as a Standalone App or embedded inside a traditional client-server app, a CMS, blog or static page.

-**3VOT is Open** as a developer you can use the CLI for free to build robust JS Apps, you are free to choose your favorite framework, patterns and tools.
+**3VOT is Open** as a developer you can use the 3VOT for free to build robust JS Apps, you are free to choose your favorite framework, patterns and tools.
+No propietary lock-in.

-**3VOT is an automated Production Line of Apps**, organizations can use it to automate the production of apps.
+**3VOT is an automated Production Line of Apps**, organizations can use it to take app development to next level.
+Automation, Standarization, Quality, Maintanability.
 Just like a production line of cars, 3VOT has robots that improve manual processes and let's your org reach farther.

-3VOT will make you 10x Faster and 100X Happier, or we'll refund your time
+### 3VOT will make you 10x Faster and 100X Happier ###

 ## Installation
 ```